Travel Rule

 - Sending bitcoin directly to a merchant to buy a good or service using bitcoin, where that merchant hosts their bitcoin wallet in a custodial service rather than self-custody

 If you currently use your HardBlock account to conduct transactions similar to the above, then you will now need to send bitcoin to a self-custodial wallet first, before sending it on to such services.
+Similarly, to receive bitcoin from such sources, you must send to your self-custodial wallet first before sending it on to your HardBlock account.

 If you are unsure what bitcoin self-custody is or how to get started, check out our Learn article here: https://learn.hardblock.com.au/how-do-i-secure-my-bitcoin/.